-During this isolation period, we have all seen the dramatic increase and desire to get outdoors and exercise.
+During this isolation period, we have all seen the dramatic increase and desire/need to get outdoors and exercise (well, that's all we can do really!).
 It has been essential for all of us.
-One COVID adaptation I would like to see maintained as restrictions are lifted, is that of getting out and moving every day.
-Especially as it starts to get cold.
+One COVID adaptation I would like to see maintained as restrictions are lifted.

 To be healthy and remain truly healthy, we must continually move our bodies.
 If you have never been a fan of exercise, try to look at how you approach it and how you think about it.
 We have talked a lot about associating healthy foods with happy moods — do the same with exercise.
 If we start with the mindset of dread and fear, then it will be just that.
 Instead, think of exercise or movement as self-care, feeling proud and choose something you enjoy doing.